Sky Sports F1: Availability

 Sky Sports F1 HD on the Sky platform was available to new and existing customers before 1 April 2013 providing they subscribed to the HD pack.
 Existing subscribers to all of the Sky Sports channels without the HD pack received a standard definition version.
 Virgin Media and Smallworld Cable offer the standard definition version of the channel to Sky Sports subscribers, it is not available separately.
 The HD version of the channel was made available to Virgin Media customers subscribing to the Sky Sports Collection with the additional Sky Sports HD pack on 15 July 2014.
 A standard definition version of the channel is also provided through Sky Go.

 Since 18 July 2017, new Sky TV customers are able to purchase the channel as a standalone channel, or as part of a larger Sky Sports package.

+Since 2017, Sky Sports F1 has broadcast Formula 1 in 4K UHD.

-International simulcasting
+International syndication

 Beginning at the 2016 Formula One season, Canadian F1 rights holder TSN began to simulcast Sky's coverage, including the pre- and post-race programmes and in-race commentary.

-For the 2018 Formula One season, Formula One's new US rights holder ESPN similarly began using Sky Sports F1's commentary, along with a simulcast of the pre-race show and some of the post-race show if necessary.
-At least four races are also televised on ABC under the ESPN on ABC banner.
-However, after criticism over its handling and timing of adverts during the race coverage of the 2018 Australian Grand Prix (at times cutting off commentators mid-sentence), ESPN announced that it would broadcast the remaining races of the season with a single presenting sponsor, and no commercial interruptions.
+From the 2018 Formula One season to the 2025 Formula One season ,Formula One's new US rights holder ESPN similarly began using Sky Sports F1's commentary, along with a simulcast of the pre-race show and some of the post-race show if necessary.
+At least four races are also televised on ABC under the ESPN on ABC banner, including Monaco.
+However, after criticism over its handling and timing of adverts during the race coverage of the 2018 Australian Grand Prix (at times cutting off commentators mid-sentence), ESPN announced that it would broadcast the remaining races of the season with a single presenting sponsor (and this arrangement continues until its loss of rights in 2025), which has consistently been the American car care brand Mothers, and pole-to-pole advertising break-free racing.
 For the 2019 Formula One season, Welcome to the Weekend and Pit Lane Live also became available on the digital subscription service ESPN+.

+The light-touch Sky simulcast on ESPN and ABC has been credited with an increase of ratings and acclaim for the series in the United States, improved domestic sponsorship sales for pre- and post-race programming, and an increase in virtual advertising (overlaid by FOM as part of the multilateral 'World Feed') on some trackside hoardings during the race weekend.